chkimmmmm/R.A.C.E./README.md

 ## Guide for Adversarial Training
+First, run the code from ESD, and then run this code. \
 The main code for adversarial training can be found in /train-scripts/train-esd.py.

 To engage in adversarial training following the initial model setup with ESD, please integrate the following parameters: